BitFlippedCelt/le-resume/resume.md

 Developing an innovative Discord-based game featuring an AI-driven narrative adventure set in a cyberpunk underworld.

-- Designing a narration and environmental description engine using LLAMA for dynamic storytelling
+- Designed a narration and environmental description engine using LLAMA for dynamic storytelling.
-- Designed an asynchronous backend architecture leveraging Rust, Dragonfly (Redis), NATS, and SurrealDB
+- Developed an asynchronous backend architecture leveraging Rust, Dragonfly (Redis), NATS, and SurrealDB.
-- Developing Discord bot functionality using Poise and Serenity crates for seamless user interaction
+- Created Discord bot functionality using Poise and Serenity crates for seamless user interaction.
-- Orchestrating Kubernetes-based deployment through Github Actions and Pulumi (Python)
+- Orchestrated Kubernetes-based deployment through GitHub Actions and Pulumi (Python).

 **Planned Features:**

-- Web frontend using Rust Leptos framework for extended gameplay options
+- Web frontend using Rust Leptos framework for extended gameplay options.
-- Integration with SUI network for blockchain-managed in-game economy
+- Integration with SUI network for blockchain-managed in-game economy.
-- Storing player characters, NPCs, and items on-chain for true digital ownership
+- On-chain storage of player characters, NPCs, and items for true digital ownership.

-**Key Achievements:**

-- Designed and implemented a robust backend architecture
-- Developed a Discord bot for user interaction
-- Storyline and narrative design using ChatGPT custom GPTs

-**Technologies used:** Rust, Python, Kubernetes, NATS, Redis, SurrealDB, Poise, Serenity, LLAMA, SUI
+**Technologies Used:** Rust, Python, Kubernetes, NATS, Redis, SurrealDB, Poise, Serenity, LLAMA, SUI

 ### RetroVision Gamiverse - Founder